heptarch/heptarch.github.io/drafts/entropy.md

 T(w) = \frac{2^{H(w)}}{v}
 $$

 where $v$ is the guesses per second that can be made with a computer.
-We'll discuss subtleties with $v$ below.
+We'll assume for simplicity (though see discussion below) that the attacker knows the length of your password, say $n$ letters of words.
+Th